- 5 Key Steps to Setting up a Virtual Organization

 MojoMarketplace is another great destination for themes, plugins and more to help you grow and manage your website.

 WooThemes is a premium WordPress marketplace.
 Unlike the first two theme marketplaces, they build, develop and sell only their own products, so the quality and support are a little better.

 As a virtual business, your website may be the most important marketing asset you have, so it’s important to have a professional site that makes it easy for people to connect with your product or service.
-Note: if you are selling products online, skip to the Virtual Sales and Marketing section.

 Here are five tips for creating a professional website:

 1. What do you do?

 When it comes to writing for your website, content that is simple and clear is better.
 Don’t worry about being clever.
 Craft a conversational message about how you help your site visitor.

 2. Make it easy to buy from you.